unilaiva/unilaiva-songbook/README.md

 Call `\notesoff` command between verses to disable showing of notes in the following verses of that song.

-The recommended use for this feature is to display the first sung non-unison melody interval of each song.
+The recommended use for this feature is to at least display the first sung non-unison melody interval of each song.
 So just specify the first two melody notes and use `\notesoff` after the first verse.

 Choose the correct variant: